cezarypiatek/cezarypiatek.github.io/src/content/post/managing-output-in-sdk-projects/index.md

 </ItemGroup>
 ```

+__UPDATE 2019-11-07:__ You can globally block loading *.props and *.targets files from nuget packages by setting `ImportProjectExtensionProps=false`.
+You can read more about that [here](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2019#msbuildprojectextensionspath)

 If we want to enforce copying NuGet dependencies to the output directory for the library projects, we can do that by setting `CopyLocalLockFileAssemblies=true`:

 ```xml